nus-cs2030s/2021-s2/docs/22-unchecked.md

 - be aware of how to use generics with an array
 - be aware of unchecked warnings that compilers can give when we are using generics
-- be able to make arguments for simple cases why a piece of code is type-safe
+- be able to make arguments why a piece of code is type-safe for simple cases
 - know how to suppress warnings from compilers
-- be aware of the ethics when using @SuppressWarnings("unchecked") annotation
+- be aware of the ethics when using the @SuppressWarnings("unchecked") annotation
 - know what is a raw type
-- be aware that raw type should never never be used in modern Java
+- be aware that raw types should never never be used in modern Java

 ## Creating Arrays with Type Parameters